nomad-software/nomad.uk.net/markdown/articles/templates-in-d-explained.md

 <script src="https://gist.github.com/nomad-software/96e4ba0162dca82d3ccd3dd3a91a565c.js"></script>

 The usage of type parameters above makes sure the type represented by the place holder flows through not only the class but the interface as well.
-The type is then used throughout the entire definition for the type of the <code>data</code> member variable, the parameter type of the <code>enqueue</code> method and return type of the <code>dequeue</code> method.
+The type is then used throughout the entire definition for the type of the `data` member variable, the parameter type of the `enqueue` method and return type of the `dequeue` method.

 To demonstrate the true flexibility of the above implementation we can easily create a queue that uses integers instead, like this: